folio-org/folio-install/single-server.md

 ```
 curl -w '\n' -D - -X POST -H "Content-type: application/json" \
-  -d @platform-complete/stripes-install.json \
+  -d @platform-core/stripes-install.json \
   http://localhost:9130/_/proxy/tenants/diku/install?preRelease=false
 ```

 ### Sidebar: Building from the bleeding edge -- part II

-If you would rather deploy the most recent code for the backend, rather than relying on the `okapi-install.json` and `stripes-install.json` files from the platform-complete, then create your own files using the procedure below. **Proceed at your own risk!** You could end up with a system that contains unstable code.
+If you would rather deploy the most recent code for the backend, rather than relying on the `okapi-install.json` and `stripes-install.json` files from the platform-core, then create your own files using the procedure below. **Proceed at your own risk!** You could end up with a system that contains unstable code.
 In addition, the reference and sample data included in this repository may not be compatible with your new backend.

 1. Build a list of frontend modules to enable

 ```
-cd platform-complete
+cd platform-core
 yarn build-module-descriptors
 cd ..
 ```